The Arvo Pärt Project at St. Vladimir’s Seminary represents:

 1. CONCERT/LECTURE EVENTS, May 2014

 The seminary is working with Arvo Pärt and his trusted conductor Tõnu Kaljuste to compile a select repertoire of his compositions.
 These will be performed by the Tallinn Chamber Orchestra and the Estonian Philharmonic Chamber Choir – two world-class ensembles that have extensive experience with the performance and recording of Pärt’s oeuvre.
 Pärt’s current CD release, Adam’s Lament, recorded with these musicians has just won the Grammy award for Best Choral Performance.
+These events will bring Arvo Pärt in person to New York for the first time since 1984.

 The flagship event will be a concert presented by St. Vladimir’s Seminary at Carnegie Hall on May 31, 2014 the same day that Arvo Pärt will come in person to receive an honorary doctorate from St. Vladimir’s Seminary.
 The choir will also perform Pärt’s Kanon Pokajanen at the Metropolitan Museum of Art on June 2.
 Concerts will also take place in Washington, DC, at the John F. Kennedy Center on May 27 and the Phillips Collection on May 29.